Boomaa23/open-ds/README.md

 has a lengthy installation process and heavy install footprint.

-NOTE: OpenDS may not be used during FRC-legal competitions as per rules R66 and R88.
+NOTE: OpenDS may not be used during FRC-legal competitions as per rules R710 and R901 (previously R66 and R88).
 OpenDS is intended for testing use only.

 * Robot
     * Enable and disable